I’m Veronica Leigh (V Leigh) Carr, surrealist and naturalist with head in the clouds and feet in the forest.

 What else do you enjoy?

 My family: husband, daughter, cat.
-Forestry, gardening, paper marbling, research, bike-riding, judo, disaster movies.
+Forestry, gardening, learning & research, bike-riding, disaster and scifi (& scifi disaster) movies.
 Naps.
 Strong coffee and dark chocolate.

 How do I order your artwork?